Sam Wills: Notable performances

 In 2020, Wills appeared on the 15th season of La France a un incroyable talent, the "Battle of the Judges."
 He was a member of team Sugar Sammy.
 In the first round of the competition, Tape Face competed in a duel against pole acrobat Rémi Martin from team Marianne James.
 The audience and judges Éric Antoine and Hélène Ségara all voted for Rémi Martin to move on to the next round, eliminating Wills from the competition.

+He is slated to appear in the fifth season of Canada's Got Talent in 2025.